List of Star Wars: Knights of the Old Republic characters: Darth Nihilus

 Darth Nihilus appears in Knights of the Old Republic II – The Sith Lords as one of the titular Sith Lords.
 He is known as the Lord of Hunger, capable of draining the life force out of any living thing, and intends to consume as much life in the galaxy as possible.
 He is depicted as a wraith-like being who speaks in unintelligible rasps and feasts on the Force like a parasite.
 Nihilus bound his consciousness into his robes and mask in order to preserve his physical form.
-Prior to the game's events, Darth Sion, Darth Nihilus and Darth Traya formed a short-lived Triumvirate as leaders of the resurgent Sith based on Malachor V, though Traya was later cast out and driven into exile.
-Nihilus then uses the might of the Sith Armada not to conquer planets, but to contain them so that he could "feed" off the Force energy of each planet's lifeforms, wiping planets of life.
-Nihilus is defeated in the game after being drawn out and tricked into launching an attack on Telos, believing it to harbour the last of the Jedi.
-The Exile, together with Canderous Ordo and Nihilus' former associate Visas Marr confront the Sith Lord on his ship, and Nihilus is slain either after Visas sacrifices herself due to their shared link in the Force, or after his attempt to feast on the Exile's connection to the Force backfires and weakens him.
+Prior to the game's events, Darth Sion, Darth Nihilus and Darth Traya formed a Triumvirate as leaders of the resurgent Sith based on Malachor V, though not long after, Traya was betrayed and beaten by the other two, with Nihilus cutting her off from the Force.
+He then uses the might of the Sith Armada not to conquer planets, but to contain them so that he could "feed" off the Force energy of each planet's lifeforms, wiping planets of life, replacing its chaos with stillness.
+Nihilus is defeated in the game after being tricked by the resurgent Traya into launching an attack on Telos, believing it to harbour a Jedi academy.
+The Exile, together with Canderous Ordo and Nihilus' former apprentice Visas Marr confront the Sith Lord on his ship, the Ravager, and Nihilus is slain after his desperate attempt to feast on the Exile – a wound in the Force – backfires and weakens him.
+To cripple him further, the Exile may exploit Visas' Force bond with her former master by having her mentally throw him off balance or even sacrifice herself.

 Nihilus appears in the "Unseen, Unheard" story in the final issue of Star Wars Tales, which recounts Nihilus using his power to decimate all life on the Miraluka colony world of Katarr, including the vast majority of the Jedi Order's leadership.
 Visas Marr is shown as the sole survivor of the catastrophic event, which impressed Nihilus and moved him to claim her as his apprentice and slave.
 Nihilus is mentioned in a few other stories in the original Star Wars Expanded Universe, and makes a short appearance in Star Wars: Legacy.
 The character's distinctive mask is also made available as a loot item for Star Wars: The Old Republic if the Crime Lord's Cartel Pack DLC is installed.
 Nihilus is introduced to the Galaxy of Heroes mobile game as a playable character in a 2017 update.
 As the "face" of the marketing for The Sith Lords, the character has been featured prominently in promotional material and subject to merchandise, including several action figures.